DivadNojnarg/CaPO4Sim/README.md

 ## Changelog version 3 (global app)
 - major update of the design: new dashboard display
 - major update on the parameter display: now they are accessible by clicking on nodes (which contain parameters).
-The controbar on the right side plays a crucial role to display parameters
+The controlbar on the right side plays a crucial role to display parameters
 - add a notification in the header to remind the user which parameter is changed and how (is it increased? decreased?)